fastjob-dev/fastjob/README.md

 **🎉 That's it!** You should see your jobs being processed in the worker terminal.

-The jobs run asynchronously, get retried automatically if they fail, and you can monitor everything with `fastjob jobs list`.
+The jobs run asynchronously, get retried automatically if they fail, and you can monitor everything with `fastjob status`.

 ### Development vs Production: Same Code, Different Setup